ibm-cloud-docs/power-iaas/modifying-instance.md

 You can remove or add a public network by clicking the **Public networks** toggle.

 ![Adding or removing a public network](./images/console-public-network-toggle.png "Adding or removing a public network"){: caption="Figure 5.
 Adding or removing a public network" caption-side="bottom"}

+You cannot toggle a public network off if there are no other defined networks.
+{: note}

 ## Resizing a storage volume by using the IBM console
 {: #resizing-volume}